lamonede/String/README.md

-This Project made for manage String C-lang Porjects
+This Project made for manage String C Porjects